AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 ## Next Steps
 * Make histograms with time cuts
 * Make it read multiple files?
-* Make it a compiled program rather than a ROOT macro?
 * Add a simple configuration interface?

 ## Other notes